 Turbofog, everyone's least favorite Lorwyn-era tourney deck!
 It had very few creatures, defensive or otherwise, but stuffed itself with damage prevention, counterspells, control, life-gain, and just a few cards to recycle itself and increase its runtime.
 Its only win condition was to last so damn long that the opponent's deck ran out of cards, an instant lose, or more likely that the opponent simply lost patience and accepted his (eventual) defeat.

-The Pokémon Trading Card Game originally had Mr. Mime, who prevented any damage greater than 20, though he had pitifully low HP.
-More recently, Shedinja made a Stone Wall not out of itself, but the player: Shedinja did not count towards the 6 Pokémon to knock out to win a game, so someone packing a deck full of Shedinja would force the opponent into a war of attrition.
+In the Pokémon Trading Card Game, Shedinja makes a Stone Wall not out of itself, but the player: Shedinja does not count towards the 6 Pokémon to knock out to win a game, so someone packing a deck full of Shedinja would force the opponent into a war of attrition.

 Compare Butterball/Boulder, a fat young man whose power of being completely invulnerable to harm also makes his body immutable; he can't lose weight (except with a near-starvation diet), can't build muscle, doesn't get tired, and will never be able to develop any actual combat capabilities.
 He washed out of Camp Hammond and landed in the Shadow Initiative with minor league villains.